ABOUT THIS CONFERENCE

 - There can have been no crisis as there was so little popular rebellion – how valid is this view?

 - The reigns of both Edward and Mary were merely the victim of unfortunate circumstance – how far is this a valid view?

 - The experts answer the questions submitted by the students, with a prize for the best

-2.20 – 3.10pm: Workshop - The key to excellent essays: Keith Milne & Anna Whitelock
+The key to outstanding essays: Dr Keith Milne

 Keith has 25 years of teaching experience in a wide range of schools and is currently Head of History in a large and very successful department of eleven full-time teachers.
 In addition to lecturing part time at university, whilst studying for a PhD in European History, he has written and also advised on a number of textbooks for A Level History students.
 He is a highly experienced Principal Examiner and Principal Moderator for a major examination body, leading a large number of very popular online and face-to-face conferences detailing the routes to exam success for all A Level students.